CDE: Concept-Driven Exploration for Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 We evaluate CDE under three noise settings (See \cref{fig:mask examples}), including: ground truth (GT) masks, synthetic noise (SN) masks, and VLM-generated masks.
 GT masks are obtained through MuJoCo's~\cite{mujoco} rendering API.
 SN masks are derived from the GT mask by randomly inverting pixels according to a binomial distribution.
 VLM masks are generated with Grounded-SAM2~\cite{groundedsam}, which integrates the open-vocabulary object detection model Grounding-DINO~\cite{groundingdino} with Segment Anything Model 2 (SAM2)~\cite{SAM2}.
+Notably, we only segment the mask on the first frame of the episode and use mask tracking to acquire masks for later frames.

-For DrQv2-RGB, we use the task reward only.
-For DrQv2-RGBM and DrQv2-ME, the segmentation mask is provided as input, so no reconstruction is available to supply an intrinsic reward.
+For RGB baselines, we use the task reward only.
+For RGBM, the segmentation mask is provided as input, so no reconstruction is available to supply an intrinsic reward.
 Instead, we provide a shaping reward proportional to the number of pixels in the segmentation mask.
-For all environments, the resolution of both RGB images and masks is $84\times 84$, and a frame stack of 3 is used.
-We run all the experiments for 0.3M timesteps on an NVIDIA A100 GPU (40GB); each run takes around 4 hours with GT or SN mask, and around 8 hours with the VLM mask.
+For RGB-DRND and RGBM-DRND, intrinsic reward is generated by prediction error between the target network and the predictor network given the observation.
+For all environments, the resolution of both images and masks is $84\times 84$, and a frame stack of 3 is used.
+We run all the experiments for $3 \times 10^{5}$ time steps on an NVIDIA A100 GPU (40GB); each run takes around 4 hours with GT or SN mask, and around 8 hours with the VLM-generated mask.